kircherlab/MPRAsnakeflow/docs/config.rst

 Config File
 =====================

 The config file is a yaml file that contains the configuration.
 Different runs can be configured.
 We recommend using one config file per MPRA experiment or MPRA project.
 But in theory, many different experiments can be configured in only one file.
-It is divided into :code:`global` (general settings), :code:`assignments` (assigment workflow), and :code:`experiments` (count workflow including variants).
+It is divided into :code:`version` (version of MPRAsnakeflow used), :code:`assignments` (assigment workflow), and :code:`experiments` (count workflow).
 This is a full example file with default configurations. :download:`config/example_config.yaml <../config/example_config.yaml>`.

 .. literalinclude:: ../config/example_config.yaml
    :language: yaml